zeyadahmed43/zeyadahmed43/README.md

 ## Hi there iam zeyad👋

-🎯 Cybersecurity Student and Linux Enthusiast
+✊ Cybersecurity Student and Linux Enthusiast
 I am a passionate cybersecurity student dedicated to learning how to break, build, and secure systems

-## Tech Stack &amp; Tools ⚒️
+## Tech Stack and Tools ⚒️

 **OS**: arch linux and windows
 **security**: parrotos, nmap <br>
 **languages**: python, bash, go <br>

-## fun facts
+## fun facts ✨
 flued by coffee <br>
 When not coding You'll find me climbing ranks in competitive video games  <br>
 Offline Mode: Hitting the gym to stay sharp  <br>